Harris Corporation (HRS) Dividend Stock Analysis

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 1. NPV MMA Diff.

 2. Years to > MMA

-Memberships and Peers: HRS is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
+Memberships and Peers: HRS is a member of the S&P 500 a member of the Broad Dividend Achievers™ Index.
 The company's peer group includes: The Boeing Co.
-(BA) with a 2.5% yield, General Dynamics Corporation (GD) with a 3.1% yield and Raytheon Company (RTN) with a 3.5% yield.
+(BA) with a 2.3% yield, General Dynamics Corporation (GD) with a 2.8% yield and Raytheon Company (RTN) with a 3.3% yield.

-Conclusion: HRS did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks HRS as a 3-Star Hold stock.
+Conclusion: HRS earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
+This quantitatively ranks HRS as a 5-Star Very Strong stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.